john-science/mazelib/docs/API.md

 Again, let's look at the simplest example:

-    from mazelib.solve.WallFollower import WallFollower
+    from mazelib.solve.BacktrackingSolver import BacktrackingSolver
-    m.solver = WallFollower()
+    m.solver = BacktrackingSolver()
     m.generate_entrances()
     m.solve()

-The `WallFollower` algorithm was choosen to solve the maze.
+The `BacktrackingSolver` algorithm was choosen to solve the maze.
 But first, entrances to the maze had to be randomly generated using the helper method `generate_entrances()`.
 If you prefer, you can manually set the entrances using:

     m.start = (1, 1)
     m.end = (5, 5)